CompLogicEss/SetsSubsets/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/CompLogicEss/SetsSubsets/master?filepath=SetsSubsets.ipynb)

-Alternatively you can click on the filename above and read the file with all the code run already.
+Alternatively you can click on the filename above (SetsSubsets.ipynb) and read the file with all the code run already.
+Note that viewing in GitHub will not show the "not subset" symbols correctly.